double-great/listen/_posts/2020-08-08-how-to-record.md

 ## Editing

 Using Audacity, open the full screen reader recording and begin to add labels, using <kbd>⌘</kbd> + <kbd>B</kbd>.
-Marking and labelling the audio file makes the clip export process easier to manage.
+Marking and labeling the audio file makes the clip export process easier to manage.

 With a marked audio timeline, highlight the section of the timeline to export.
 To export the highlighted audio: Export > Export Selected Audio > Save as MP3